Messianic Community in Philadelphia

 False Jews

 Like Smyrna, Philadelphia has some people in their congregation who call themselves Jews, but are not.
-These ‘fake’ Jews are telling the Messianic believers in Philadelphia that Yeshua does not love them.
+These ‘fake Jews’ tell the Messianic believers in Philadelphia that Yeshua does not love them.
 The ‘city of brotherly love’ appears to have a love problem between so-called brothers.
 These liars will eventually prostrate themselves at the feet of the ‘true Jews’ admitting that Yeshua does love them (Romans 2:28-29).

-There is a dogma known as Two-House that focuses solely on the two houses of Isra’el –– Judah and Ephraim.
+There is a teaching known as Two-House that focuses solely on the two houses of Isra’el –– Judah and Ephraim.
 The followers of Two-House take on an exterior facade of being Jewish while separating themselves from anything and everything Jewish.
 They claim that because Elohim divorced Judah, the Jewish people have lost any share in the Kingdom and Ephraim now receives the promises.
-Apart from being deeply anti-semitic and replacement theology, this movement has created a group of ‘false Jews’ who claim that Yeshua doesn’t love the Jewish people.
+Apart from being deeply antisemitic and complete replacement theology, this movement has created a group of ‘false Jews’ who claim that Yeshua doesn’t love the Jewish people.
+This is a lie from the pit of the Adversary who hates the Jewish people and the lie continues today in many churches around the world.

 Power of Perseverance

-Perseverance through the trials that Philadelphia faces will keep them from the time of trial coming on the whole earth.
+Perseverance will keep the congregation of Philadelphia from the time of trial coming on the whole world.
 This time of trial is known as the Great Tribulation or the ‘Time of Jacob’s Trouble.’
 The Greek word for ‘keep’ in Revelation 3:10 is tereso and means ‘to watch, to guard over.’
-How Elohim will guard or watch over them during this time of trial remains a divine mystery, but these faithful believers will be kept safe during the Day of Adonai’s vengeance because they have patiently endured.
-With their little strength, they have remained faithful to Yeshua and obey Torah (Revelation 14:12).
+How Elohim will guard or watch over His people during this time of trial remains a divine mystery, but these faithful Messianic believers will be kept safe during the Day of Adonai’s vengeance because they have patiently endured.
+With their little strength, they have remained faithful to Yeshua and obey his commands (Revelation 14:12).

-The Greek word for ‘endure’ is hupomone and means ‘remaining behind.’
-Though believers may be martyred, the faithful in Philadelphia will ‘remain behind.’
-For those who adhere to a pre-tribulation rapture, those ‘left behind,’ are not the lost, but followers of Yeshua.
-In the Day of Adonai, their faithful endurance will be the only testimony the lawless world has to see redemption in Yeshua.
+The Greek word for ‘endure’ is hupomone and means ‘remaining behind’.
+Though many followers of Yeshua may be martyred, the faithful in Philadelphia will ‘remain behind’.
+For those who adhere to a pretribulation rapture, those ‘left behind’ are not the lost, but followers of the Jewish Messiah.
+In the Day of Adonai, their faithful endurance will be the only testimony of Yeshua the lawless world will have to see.

 Hebrew Word Pictures